sharma-sugurthi/policycrab/README.md

 The codebase is clean, well-commented, and heavily modularized.
 See the following documents for more details:
 - [DEPLOYMENT.md](DEPLOYMENT.md) - For deploying to production (Vercel & Google Cloud Run).
 - [SECURITY.md](SECURITY.md) - For data privacy and infrastructure protection.
-- [CHANGELOG.md](CHANGELOG.md) - To review all current platform features.

 ---
 *PolicyCrab: The Future of Patient Advocacy.*